-Instead he kept himself to the damp, windswept and rat-infested house, which stood alone so as better to be guarded by 125 sentries during the day, 72 at night.
+Instead Napoleon kept himself to the damp, windswept and rat-infested house, which stood alone so as better to be guarded by 125 sentries during the day, 72 at night.
 He staved off boredom by taking long baths, reading, talking with companions and dictating his memoirs.

 Gardening became another keen hobby as he considered it expansion of territory against his jailors.
 In the evenings, he entertained his few friends with a five-course meal and reciting French writers such as Molière, Corneille and Racine.

 The longer he could make these last, he remarked, meant a “victory against time”.
 After retiring, he slept on an iron camp bed, a reminder of his glory days in battle.
-This is how Napoleon Bonaparte passed the final five and a half years of his life in the wake of the Battle of Waterloo in 1815.
+This is how Napoleon passed the final five and a half years of his life in the wake of the battle of Waterloo in 1815.

-Who was Napoleon Bonaparte?
+- Who was Napoleon?

 Napoleon’s career began 30 years before Waterloo, in 1785, when he graduated from the military academy in Paris.
 Although skilled in his studies and a ravenous reader of military strategies, it had been a trying education for the Corsican-born Napoleone di Buonaparte (he changed it to the more French-sounding name in 1796) as classmates always regarded him as an outsider, not helped by his strange accent.